Ovidio Guzmán López

-Ovidio Guzmán López (born 29 March 1990) is a Mexican drug lord and high-ranking member of the Sinaloa Cartel, a criminal group based in the state of Sinaloa.
-He is the son of infamous drug lord Joaquín "El Chapo" Guzmán, once considered Mexico's most-wanted drug lord and the world's most-wanted criminal.
+Ovidio Guzmán López (born 29 March 1990) is a Mexican former drug lord and high-ranking member of the Sinaloa Cartel, a criminal group based in the state of Sinaloa.
+He is the son of the drug lord Joaquín "El Chapo" Guzmán, once considered Mexico's most-wanted drug lord and the world's most-wanted criminal.
 Guzmán López was suspected of being a leader within a Sinaloa Cartel faction often referred to as Los Chapitos, Los Menores, and/or Los Juniors.

-He was captured on 5 January 2023 and remanded to Federal Social Readaptation Center No. 1.
+He was captured on 5 January 2023 and remanded to Federal Social Readaptation Center No. 1, until he was extradited to the US on 15 September 2023, where he was awaiting trial.
+In July 2025, he would plead guilty to four criminal charges related to international drug trafficking and engaging in a criminal enterprise.

 Early life

 Guzmán López was born 29 March 1990 and is a son of Joaquín "El Chapo" Guzmán with his second wife.
 He was raised in Mexico City and spent four years of his education at a school run by the Legionaries of Christ.
 This biography states that Guzmán López's mother took him out of the school when the families of his classmates excluded him from a school trip.

 A U.S. grand jury indictment alleges Guzmán López has been involved in his father's drug trafficking business since 2008, when he was a teenager.